akhealth/EIS-Modernization/user-story-standards.md

 Scenario:  Search subject is associated with an Application in ARIES, and the source of the application can be viewed in the Person Details page.

 #### Steps
-Given I'm a user
+* Given I'm a user
-  -And I am viewing a person detail page
+* And I am viewing a person detail page
-  -And that person is associated with an Application When ARIES Application information is displayed
+* And that person is associated with an Application
+* When ARIES Application information is displayed
-Then I will see the see the source of the application
+* Then I will see the see the source of the application

 #### Sizing
 Each user’s story will be ‘sized’ so that the estimation of the feature or epic can be as accurate as possible for completion of the work.
 Methods of sizing will be chosen at the beginning of an increment, or contract.